What we offer

 (popup) Traineeships

-The selection procedure can take approximately two months and notifications (selection, reserve list, rejection) are usually sent three months in advance of the start date.
+The selection procedure can take approximately two months and notifications (selection, reserve list, rejection) are usually sent two to three months before the start date of the traineeship.

 (box)